 The Upper Clutha Hospice Trust Board (UCHT) is a community group formed by a group of Wanaka residents to develop a palliative and respite care facility in the Upper Clutha for the benefit of those suffering from terminal illnesses.
-The UCHT also provides some support for those with terminal illnesses in the Upper Clutha, who wish to remain in their own homes rather than be admitted to a palliative care facility.
+The UCHT also provides financial support for those with terminal illnesses in the Upper Clutha, who are experiencing financial difficulties.

 The Trust’s concept is to provide facilities and support for the terminally ill that is not provided by other parties in the Upper Clutha.
 The Trust works alongside other service providers such as the Otago Community Hospice, the Cancer Society, Aged Care providers etc to augment what is available to Upper Clutha residents.